 How will Upgrade Courses appear on my transcript?

 Both attempts at the course will show up on the transcript.
 If the student passes or received a higher grade in the Upgrade, then that mark will stand and the first attempt will have an R beside it.
 If the student fails the upgrade, or receives a lower grade, then it still appears on the transcript but as a 0.00 credit.

 I can’t participate in the course every day.
 Is that okay?

 Students may miss a maximum of ‘1’ day in Half-Credit course and ‘2’ days in a Full Credit course.

 Further absences will result in removal from the program.

 No, course schedules cannot be modified for any reason.
 Exams/final evaluations must be written on the scheduled day and time.

 Is there homework and an exam?

-Yes, all courses may require some homework and will have a final evaluation.
+All courses may require some homework and will have a final evaluation.
+There are no final exams.
 Your teacher will explain all grading criteria in class.